vijayrajpanchall/matic-docs/docs/supernets/operate/local-supernet.md

 -->

-### 1. Initialize PolyBFT Consensus
+### 1. Initialize a chain with PolyBFT consensus

-To initialize the PolyBFT consensus, we need to generate the necessary secrets for each node.
+To initialize a chain with PolyBFT consensus, we need to generate the necessary secrets for each childchain node.

 <details>
 <summary>Flags</summary>